yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 - Hash inversion is **unrecoverable**.
 - 2D → 3D reconstruction is **ill-posed but recoverable with priors**.

-In short:
-> **Hash inversion is absolutely impossible; projection inversion is conditionally possible.**
+In short: **Hash inversion is absolutely impossible, projection inversion is conditionally possible.**

 <br>

+## DL For 3D Reconstruction

 | **Bottleneck Source** | **Limitation of Classical Geometry Methods** | **Deep Learning Improvement Strategy** |
 |------------------------|----------------------------------------------|----------------------------------------|